navmou/homepage/content/english/about/_index.md

 [Enrico Calzavarini](http://www.ecalzavarini.info/) as my opponent in June 2022 and if you like you can check out my Licentiate thesis [here](https://gupea.ub.gu.se/handle/2077/71497).
 If everything goes as planned, I will be defending my PhD in 2024.
-Beside research, I do enjoy teaching, and you can find some of the teaching notes I prepared under [Teaching](../teaching) tab.

 Apart from physics, I am intersted in philosophy, photography, and cooking.
 Also, who is not interested in politics? ;-)<br>
 Philosophy in general, and more specifically philosophy of science, and history of philosophy and science has always been my interest in reading.
 In photography, I am in love with astrophotography.
 This is in fact stemming from my love for astronomy, and since my last shift of gears in carrier, it is the small hole that makes me feel connected yet.
-There are many great astrophotographers, but I cannot ignore mentioning [Babak Tafreshi](https://babaktafreshi.com/) who has been an idol for me.
+There are many great astrophotographers out there, but I cannot ignore mentioning [Babak Tafreshi](https://babaktafreshi.com/).
 Unfortunately, since Sweden is most of time cloudy, there is not many chances of capturing the sky.
 This is why I got interested in street photography since 2022.
-In street photography, I admire (like many others) [Henri Cartier-Bresson](https://en.wikipedia.org/wiki/Henri_Cartier-Bresson), who is well known for his book "[The Decisive Moment](https://www.goodreads.com/en/book/show/6048685)".
-Among more recent photographers, I enjoy works of [Alan Schaller,](http://alanschaller.com/) who is amazing (in my view obviously) in capturing the contrast.
+In street photography, I admire works by [Henri Cartier-Bresson](https://en.wikipedia.org/wiki/Henri_Cartier-Bresson), who is well known for his book
+"[The Decisive Moment](https://www.goodreads.com/en/book/show/6048685)".
+Among more recent photographers, I enjoy works of [Alan Schaller,](http://alanschaller.com/) who is amazing in capturing the contrast.
 You can find a few of the photos that I have taken in [Photography](../photography), also I share sometimes on [Instagram](https://www.instagram.com/navmou) and [Flickr](https://www.flickr.com/people/189947020@N08/).